nitishaviny-lgtm/Resumetracker/README.md

 Regular Expressions: For identifying email IDs, phone numbers, and other structured data.

-PASI (NLP Library): For processing and extracting English words and keywords from resumes and job descriptions.
+Nspacy (NLP Library): For processing and extracting English words and keywords from resumes and job descriptions.

 How It Works